syntasso/kratix-marketplace/slack/README.md

 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/slack/promise.yaml
 ```

-This promisees uses a [Slack hook](https://slack.com/intl/en-gb/help/articles/115005265063-Incoming-webhooks-for-Slack)
+This promise uses a [Slack hook](https://slack.com/intl/en-gb/help/articles/115005265063-Incoming-webhooks-for-Slack)
-to send the slack messages.
+to send messages to a channel.
 To provide access to this hook create secret in `default` namespace called
 `slack-channel-hook` with a `.data.url` field containing the hook.
 You can create it using
 the following command (ensure you have `SLACK_HOOK_URL` env var exported):
 ```